HybridDog/sumpf/README.md

 TODO:
 — find out fitting values for ruined and hut chance
 — add dried, rotten grass roofing nodes for the ruined hut
-— 16x16 brick texture